coronel08/my-notes/notes/docs/typescript.md

 -   Type Inference - Typescript tries to figure out what type of value a variable refers to
 -   Type Assertion - use angle brackets or `as` to change a type.
     -   Override typescripts default behavior
--   Type Guard / Narrowing - Used to restore access to a set of properties in a union.
+-   Type Guard / Narrowing - Used to restore access to a set of properties in a UNION.
 Can narrow type of value by checking either:

-    -   typeof - Can narrow type using primitives only on `number`, `string`, `boolean`, or `symbol`
+    -   `typeof` - Can narrow type using primitives only on `number`, `string`, `boolean`, or `symbol`
-    -   instanceof - every other value that is created with a constructor function like an `Array`, `Date`, `Classname`
+    -   `instanceof` - every other value that is created with a constructor function like an `Array`, `Date`, `Classname`
     -   Bad design pattern used as just an exmaple

 ```